jtunley14/SundayProphet/README.md

 If you are interested in this project and would like see future iterations and other stuff I'm working on, please feel free to follow my on LinkedIn: https://www.linkedin.com/in/jmtunley/
 You can also follow our blog, Whistle Labs, at https://www.linkedin.com/company/whistlelabs/.
 We just started creating content, but will be providing advanced statistics on NFL Football and MLS Soccer.

+HUGE Shoutout to everyone at BrainStation and BrainStation NYC for teaching me the skills that allowed me to make this passion into a career!
+I could not have done this without their mentoring.

 # Features